Coney Hill Cemetery and Crematorium: History

 Coney Hill Crematorium was built as a cemetery chapel in 1935 in the early Christian style building and was designed by Petter and Warren, it was originally completed in 1935 as a church by firm Potter and Hare and in 1953, it was converted to a crematorium by Gloucester City Architect Albert Norman and Roger Fitzsimmons.

-In 1999, the crematorium expanded its land and in 2001, the crematorium created a Millennium Section, which created sections for the Muslim and Chinese communities, Roman Catholics and members of the Church of England as well as a children's plot and a General (Non-denominational) ground.
+In 1999, the crematorium expanded its land and in 2001, the cemetery created a Millennium Section, which created sections for the Muslim and Chinese communities, Roman Catholics and members of the Church of England as well as a children's plot and a General (Non-denominational) ground.
 They have also created a Woodland Burial site for ‘green burials’.

-In August 2010, the crematorium improved the crematorium facitilites with the addition of new roads, more parking, a tearoom, covered walkway and a new memorial garden.
-The work also includes the installation of special burner filtersto cut down on mercury emissions.
+In August 2010, the crematorium improved the crematorium facilities with the addition of new roads, more parking, a tearoom, covered walkway and a new memorial garden.
+The work also includes the installation of special burner filters to cut down on mercury emissions.